wavefrontHQ/docs/pages/doc/trace_data_details.md

 <tr>
 <td markdown="span">`shard`</td>
 <td markdown="span">Yes</td>
-<td markdown="span">Name of a subgroup of hosts within the cluster.
+<td markdown="span">Name of a subgroup of hosts within the cluster, for example, a mirror.
 <br>Specify <strong>shard=none</strong> to indicate a span that does not use this tag.</td>
 <td markdown="span">String</td>
 </tr>
 </tbody>
 </table>

 **Note:** Additional span tags may be present, depending on how you instrumented your application.
 For example, the [framework SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks) automatically use span tags like `component`, `http.method`, and so on.
-You can find out about these tags in the README file for the the SDK on GitHub.
+You can find out about these tags in the README file for the SDK on GitHub.

 <!---
 Because operations are normally composed of other operations, each span is normally related to other spans -  a parent span and children spans.